jitsi/jitsi-videobridge/doc/tcp.md

 By default TCP support is disabled.
 When enabled, the default is to use port 443 with fallback to port 4443.
-A fallback would occur in case something else, like a web server is already listening on port 443.
+A fallback would occur in case something else, like a web server, is already listening on port 443.
 Note, however, that the very point of using TCP is to simulate HTTP traffic in a number of environments where it is the only allowed form of communication, so you may want to make sure that